caseycrogers/implicit_navigator/README.md

 Implicit Navigator is built on top of the Flutter Navigator 2.0 API.
 Implicit Navigators operate similar to `ValueListenableBuilder`: each one takes in a changing value and a builder.
 Whenever a new value is supplied, a new page is added to the internal navigator's page stack.
-When pop is called (by the system or programmatically), the top most page is popped and the builder is called with the previous value.
+When pop is called (by the system or programmatically), the topmost page is popped and the builder is called with the new topmost value.
 An `onPop` callback can be used to revert any state used outside of the navigator.

 As a convenience method, `ImplicitNavigator.fromNotifier` wraps a `ValueNotifier`.
 It pushes to the navigator stack when